FREQUENTLY ASKED QUESTIONS

 Has this watch been checked over and properly serviced?

-Yes indeed, all of our watches are fully inspected, cleaned, serviced and calibrated by a highly experienced professional watchmaker, before listing on our website.
-This is why we are happy to offer 12 months warranty as standard on all the watches we sell.
+Yes indeed, all of our watches are fully inspected, cleaned, serviced and calibrated by a highly experienced professional watchmaker before being listed on our website.
+This is why we are happy to offer 12 months’ warranty as standard on all of the watches we sell.
 Most of our watches have also been fully restored, so in addition to a mechanical overhaul, the case and dial will also have been restored.
 This is highly specialised work which is carried out by expert craftsmen and we use the best we can find.
 The watch case is carefully cleaned in a special solution and inspected for any weakness around the lugs, seams and case-back.
-If necessary, these are strengthened, invisibly, by adding more gold to the inside of the case.
-The case is then very lightly and carefully polished to bring out the highlights and make it look (almost) new again.
+If necessary, these are strengthened invisibly by adding more gold to the inside of the case.
+The case is then very lightly polished to bring out the highlights and make it look (almost) new again.
 Where necessary, the dial will be expertly restored (or refinished) by one of the foremost expert dial restorers in the UK.
 This is incredibly specialist work which involves very carefully stripping the dial of any paint and lacquer.
 The dial is then repainted and refinished using the same processes, or better, than the original.
-In this way, the best-restored dials look as good as new and may well last longer than the original.
+In this way, the best restored dials look as good as new and may well last longer than the original.
 Vintage watch case and dial restoration at this level is so good it often defies belief.
-For more information please see Servicing / Repairs / Restoration at the very bottom left of the home page.
+For more information please see Servicing / Repairs / Restoration at the very bottom left hand side of the home page.

-Most high end watches come equipped with an Automatic or Manual watch movement.
-These movements are not operated by a battery as they are in a Quartz watch.
-When you purchase an Automatic or Manual watch, it is highly likely that you will need to wind the watch once you receive it in order for it to build up a power reserve to keep time.
+Most high-end watches come equipped with an automatic or hand wound watch movement.
+These movements are not operated by a battery as in quartz watches.
+When you purchase an automatic or manual watch, it is likely that you will need to wind the watch once you receive it in order for it to build up a power reserve in order to keep time.
 The automatic watch will continue to keep time through the self-winding mechanism from the movement of your wrist over the course of the day.
 If the automatic watch has been sitting for a period of days and has not been stored on a watch winder, it may need to be wound to set the time and build up a power reserve.
 A manual watch will need to be wound by hand and set every morning to keep time throughout the day.

 What may I reasonably expect, in terms of accuracy, from my vintage wrist watch?